Ottawa Little Theatre Timeline

 Ottawa Little Theatre celebrates its 100th Season with a play from each of its ten decades, ten historical exhibits in the foyer, and the unveiling of the Cornerstone sculpture honouring the theatre’s longtime volunteers.

-Ottawa Little Theatre is undergoing a Capital Renew the Building project seeing major renovations to both the outside and inside of the building.
+Ottawa Little Theatre undergoes a Capital Renew the Building project seeing major renovations to both the outside and inside of the building with a Grand Re-opening Event on September 20, 2017.